 How will we address these problems?

-- As we have discussed in our first aim of ‘Quality housing’, we will retrofit our house to the highest standards.
-The energy use of the house will be much closer to zero, meaning low energy bills and modern appliances renovated rooms and a landscaped garden will provide good value for money.
+2. As we have discussed in our first aim of ‘Quality housing’, we will retrofit our house to the highest standards.
+The energy use of the house will be much closer to zero This means low energy bills with modern appliances, renovated rooms and a landscaped garden which will all provide good value for money.

-- We aim to increase rents ONLY in line with inflation each year.
-Once our partners Brighton and Hove Community Land Trust have secured a sustainable model and progressed with future projects there is a possibility that rent prices might be lowered or at the very least kept within the nation affordable standard.
+3. We aim to increase rents ONLY in line with inflation each year.
+Once our partners Brighton and Hove Community Land Trust have secured a sustainable model, and progressed with future projects, there is a possibility that rent prices might be lowered and at the very least kept within the national affordable standard of 80% of the local market average.
 Watch this space for more information about this as our project progresses!

 All co-operatives should show Concern for Community’ one of the 7 co-operative principles.
 In theory, this could just mean supporting other co-ops and the communities that they work in.
 In practice, this might mean a whole lot of different things focussing on people and planet.

 Housing and financial issues can often hinder students from contributing to their community and taking part in local and national campaigns.
-We want to give students a stable long-term base which should help alleviate some of the burdens that prevent them from taking part in their local community.
-We also want to take part in as many campaigns and events as possible.
+We want to give students a stable long-term base which should help alleviate some of the burdens that prevent them from taking part in their local or national community.
+We also want to take part in as many campaigns and events as possible and support organisations that share our values and aims.
 Here are some examples of what we have already done or aim to be doing: